jgraettinger/blog/README.md

 ## An Implementation Sketch

-Before throwing Flow terminology at you, I want to give a conceptual sketch for how a view like this can work.
+Before throwing Flow concepts at you, I want to give a sketch for how a view like this can work.
-Suppose we maintain a "RoomState" data structure for a chat room, with:
+Suppose we maintain a RoomState data structure for a chat room with:

   * Messages of the room and their associated timestamps.
   * Subscribers of the room and when they last saw it.